 We busted the most common app-development myths.
-Don't let them discourage or fool you.

 Here’s a fundamental modern rule for business growth: have a functional mobile app for your business.